Mahmoud-Osama/2019-6-_Exploring-Weather-Trends/README.md

 # 2019-6-_Exploring-Weather-Trends

 ## Description:
-This project is part of both Data Analyst and Professional Data Analysis Nanodegrees with Udacity.
+This project is a part of both Data Analyst and Professional Data Analysis Nanodegrees with Udacity.
 In this project, I will analyze local city (Cairo) and global temperature data and compare the temperature trends where I live to overall global temperature trends.

 ## Tools or Programming languages used: